smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 Again, several calls are made to the middle ware (in **rifc-dsub-params**) to fill the drop-downs and results are saved in **rifs-dsub-paramstate** for submission.
-This part of the front-end will probably need the most work after the backend and middle ware are updated.
+This part of the front-end will probably need the most work after the backend and middleware are updated.

 Statistical methods (**rifc-dsub-stats**) selects which smoothing method to run.
 Possible methods are defined in the middleware (not hard-typed).
 So far we have HET, BYM, CAR and none.
 It is also possible to store parameters